FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 > will result in the individual being unsubscribed from the mailing lists and/or permanent
 > banishment from the GitHub repositories.

-This code of conduct is simple to abide by, and simple to enforce.
-Unlike other codes of conduct it does not require participants to be explicitly "inclusive" or "accepting" of certain topics.
-It requires participants to be blind to non-technical topics, as those subjects are explicitly off topic.
-The FreeRADIUS community is inclusive by virtue of not being exclusive.
+This code of conduct is simple to abide by, and is simple to enforce.
+Unlike other codes of conduct, it does not require participants to be explicitly "inclusive" or "accepting" of certain topics.
+It requires participants to be *blind* to non-technical subjects, as those subjects are explicitly off topic.
+The FreeRADIUS community is inclusive by virtue of not being exclusionary.

 ## 2. Expected Behaviour